 Find Out More About Composting

 The above system is simple, and it works effectively.
-Of course, if you really want to get into it there is lots more that you can learn about composting and how to get the most out of it.
-For anyone who uses a humanure toilet, we strongly recommend the Humanure Handbook, which can be purchased, or read free online.
-Grab yourself a copy to learn all you ever will need to know about humanure composting.
+If you want to go the extra mile and learn how to get the most out of humanure composting, grab yourself a copy of the Humanure Handbook, and learn all you’ll ever need to know about it.